bloeys/idc-docs/_IDCController/AddStaticClass.md

 ---
-title: AddClass
+title: AddStaticClass
-position: 1.0
+position: 1.1
 type: ""
-description: Registers the class instance with the IDC
+description: Registers a static class with the IDC

 parameters:
-  - name: object classInstance
+  - name: Type t
-    content: The class instance to register
+    content: The type of the class to register

 content_markdown: |-
   Adding a class registers all of its commands and variables with the IDC.

-  The class will automatically be removed from the IDC when it's garbage collected (e.g. When its GameObject is destroyed) {: .info }

   Adding a class in the **Awake** method of a GameObject that is loaded at scene start might fail.
 If your object is available from scene start then you should add it in the **Start** method.